‘Friendship with a focus’ I think is the best way of describing what I would hope we achieve from the Women’s Discussion Group.

 We enjoy a monthly lunch together, which is in no way obligatory, but gives another dimension to the friendship we share.

-Like many of you whom I have met since moving from Devon to Verwood over five years ago, it was pure luck that I found myself living in what I now know to be the friendliest town/village in Dorset.
+Like many of you whom I have met since moving from Devon to Verwood over nine years ago, it was pure luck that I found myself living in what I now know to be the friendliest town/village in Dorset.
 I knew no one here, was semi retired, travelling to Devon for two days a week for the first eighteen months, so it was with a total leap of faith, which has proved to be a very successful one.

 During my first week in Verwood there was a shop window of all Verwood societies held at The Memorial Hall.
 What a welcome from everyone, but it was the U3A, still in its infancy, that took my interest.